JuliaIPU/IPUToolkit.jl/docs/src/compiler.md

 * you cannot use functionalities which require the Julia runtime, most notably the garbage collector;
 * you cannot call into any other external binary library at runtime, for example you cannot call into a BLAS library.

-After defining a codelet with `@codelet` you can add a vertex calling this codelet to the graph with the function [`add_vertex`](@ref), which also allows controlling the tile mapping in a basic way.
+After defining a codelet with `@codelet` you can add a vertex calling this codelet to the graph with the function [`add_vertex`](@ref), which also allows controlling the tile mapping in a basic way, or `Poplar.GraphAddVertex`.

 ```@docs
 @codelet